How to Update your Kitchen on a Budget

 Low on funds, big on ideas?
 Welcome to my world sweetheart!

 For those of you with champagne dreams on a box o’ wine budget – this post is for you!
 And really, even if you’re made of money, there’s no reason to spend it all when you can do some affordable updates and keep some money in your hot lil’ hands!

 So, let’s get on to the good stuff…

-If you currently have knobs, consider drilling another hole (using a template – you simply can’t go wrong with this wee beastie from Ikea) and installing handles instead of knobs.
+If you currently have knobs and want to make a change, drill another hole and install handles (always use a template – you simply can’t go wrong with this wee beastie from Ikea).
 Handles/pulls can add class to boring or out of date cabinets.

-Count how many handles you need before leaving your home (and count twice)
+Count how many handles/knobs you need before leaving your home (and count twice)

 Measure the distance between bolt holes so you know what size of handle to get

 Kitchen Update Idea #2 Install a Basic Backsplash